askenny00/K.-S.-Ampoh/README.md

 - 👋 Hi, I’m K. S. Ampoh
-- 👀 I’m interested in python programming language and its in computational tasks
+- 👀 I’m interested in python programming language and its use in computational tasks
 - 🌱
 -
 -